Cacti/documentation/Spine.md

 ![spine](images/spine-debug-gui.png)

-To enable more detailed spine logging
+To enable more detailed spine logging go to

-Console >> settings >> Poller
+`Console > Configuration > Settings > Poller`

 You can choose from Detailed,Summary or No logging for Invalid data